HoppenR/storm-mode.nvim/README.md

 return {
     'HoppenR/storm-mode.nvim',
-    lazy = false, -- first load only exposes lazy-loading user-commands opts = {
+    lazy = false, -- first load only exposes lazy-loading user-commands opts = {},
-        compiler = vim.fs.normalize('~/projects/storm-lang/storm'),
-        root = vim.fs.normalize('~/projects/storm-lang/root/'),
 },
-},
 ```

 </details>

 > [!IMPORTANT]
-> `storm-mode.nvim` requires a downloaded and unpacked binary release of
-> Storm as well as the following two configuration options.
->
-> These options tell the plugin where the Storm files are located.
+> `storm-mode.nvim` requires Storm to be installed on the system.
+If you have
+> downloaded and installed storm somewhere other than the default location,
+> you will have to specify the following when calling the setup function.
 > - path to the Storm compiler.
 > - path to the Storm root directory.
 >